fhiso/legacy-format/data-model.md

 Record file number: a permanent number assigned to a record that uniquely identifies it within a known file.

+{.ednote} This tag is marked in GEDCOM as being "for future use;" should we include it or omit it in this specification?

 Contexts
 :   .`[INDI]`.`[RFN]`
 :   .`[SUBM]`.`[RFN]`